Marc E. Wiener, Esq.

-Alec is a native of Philadelphia and grew up in South Jersey, right in between the city and the vast Pine Barrens.
+Alec is a native of Philadelphia and grew up in South Jersey, between the city and the vast Pine Barrens.
 Today he resides in Burlington, VT with his wife and son.

 Alec is proud to serve his community in the following ways: